Methods, methodologies, frameworks and Bodies of Knowledge (BoKs)

 Difference between Project Management frameworks, methodologies, methods and Bodies of Knowledge (BoKs):

 In many online project management forums, discussions often incorrectly classify Project Management artefacts.
 For example, calling Agile a methodology when it is not a methodology at all.
-Agile is a set of values and principles – these alone do not make a methodology.
+Agile is literally a set of values and principles – these alone do not make a methodology, or even a method.

 In general, a lifecycle is the major stages that something goes through as it evolves or grows.
 Projects evolve so it is natural to look to find and define lifecycles for projects of common types.
 There is never going to be a single lifecycle that applies to all projects, unless it is so high level it has little practical purpose (e.g. Prince2).

-Project lifecycles are a great way to ensure consistency of approach, reduction of risk and bring order and real discipline to groups of projects.
+When working in a single domain or industry, project lifecycles are a great way to ensure consistency of approach, reduce risk and bring order and real discipline to projects.

 Methodologies in general: